Cardolite Corporation

 phenalkamines diagram - mannich reaction

 The fast and low temperature cure properties of phenalkamines have a number of benefits for coating formulations.
 Application productivity can be significantly improved and the ability to apply a coating in low temperatures allows for a longer or even year round painting season.
 Faster cure also means protected surfaces can be re-coated or returned to service more rapidly, including solvent free formulations that will continue to cure when immersed in water and solvent based coatings that will continue to cure in poorly ventilated conditions.
 In forced cure industrial coating applications, phenalkamines can help save energy by lowering oven cure temperatures, or improving process efficiency via increased production line speeds.
 Finally, fast cure can also help protect coating manufacturers from coating failures.
 By reaching a high level of crosslinking very quickly, coatings develop their stability early and avoid problems when the environmental conditions change after application.
+Learn more about our phenalkamine offering here.

 High Hydrophobicity of Phenalkamines Benefits Coating Formulations

 The high hydrophobicity of phenalkamines provided by the long linear side chain also brings many benefits to coating formulations compared with some other technologies.
 Water sensitivity of the phenolic hydroxyl and other formulation components can be counteracted, which reduces the chance the resin binder barrier will be broken and increases corrosion protection.
 Adhesion to poorly prepared or tough wet surfaces, such as water saturated concrete is especially good with phenalkamines because this hydrophobic effect ensures surrounding water does not influence the surface resin bond.
+Please visit our formulation page to see how coatings and adhesives based on CNSL epoxy curing agents can improve performance.

 With over three decades of research, Cardolite has pioneered new developments in phenalkamine technology such as innovative solvent-free, low viscosity, and faster curing products.